InviteRobot/terms/privacy-policy.md

 Last updated: 2016-08-25

-Your privacy is very important to us.
-Accordingly, we have developed this Policy in order for you to understand how we collect, use, communicate and disclose and make use of personal information.
+Your privacy is important to us.
+We have developed this Policy to help you understand how we collect, use, communicate and disclose personal information.

 ### Contacting InviteRobot

-Please feel free to contact us if you have any questions about InviteRobot’s Privacy Policy or practices.
+Feel free to contact us if you have any questions about InviteRobot’s Privacy Policy or practices.
 You may contact us at [hello@inviterobot.com](mailto:hello@inviterobot.com) or at our mailing address below:

 **InviteRobot**
 Julien Marchand